Amauriotjr/Best-Recipe-Agent/README.md

 This deployment approach is suitable for controlled testing because the user can run the API locally, test it through Swagger, and verify the output before using it in a real environment.

-In the future, the system could be deployed as:

-- a Docker container;
-- a cloud web service;
-- an API-based assistant;
-- a public recipe recommendation service.
+The MongoDB connection is configured through environment variables, which makes the application easier to deploy safely.

 ## Proposed Deployment Strategy

 The recommended deployment strategy is a staged release.

-First, the system should be tested locally using the local recipe database and Swagger.
-After local testing, the online API integration should be tested.
-Then, the system can be deployed to a controlled environment such as a local server, Docker container, or a cloud platform.
+First, the system should be tested locally using Swagger and a MongoDB test database.
+After local testing, the full recipe dataset should be imported into MongoDB.
+Then, the system can be deployed to a controlled environment such as:

+- local server;
+- Docker container;
+- cloud web service;
+- API-based assistant.

-This strategy reduces risk because the system can still work with the local database if the external API becomes unavailable.
+This strategy reduces risk because the application logic can be tested separately from the full production database.

 ## Version Control